 It should be noted that Greater Birmingham & Solihull Local Enterprise Partnership views this Framework as a live document.
 It is therefore our intention that this Framework is subject to annual review.
 Agreement for proposed changes to this Framework will be sought from the LEP Board and the Accountable Body, with further endorsement sought from the Supervisory Board.

 GBSLEP is required to provide a written assurance statement to Government.
 The latest statement is available here.

 GBSLEP’s Assurance Framework has been developed to meet the criteria set out in the National Assurance Framework, which can be found here.

 The GBSLEP Board is proud to represent one of the most diverse city regions in Europe.
 As diversity is integral to the strength of our economy, so too is it vital to the performance of the LEP.
-The LEP Board therefore intends that its own membership and that of its sub-structure is equally diverse and inclusive, with a broad mix of ages, genders, races and sectors in its makeup, and is taking steps to achieve this.
+The LEP Board therefore intends that its own membership, that of its governance structure and the LEP Executive is equally diverse and inclusive, with a broad mix of ages, genders, races and sectors in its makeup, and is taking steps to achieve this.

 Appointments to the Board are overseen by the Nominations Committee.
 When making appointments to the Board, the Committee will consider candidates from a wide range of backgrounds, taking full account of the diversity of Greater Birmingham & Solihull’s population, and has a further duty to make recommendations to the Board concerning its diversity so as to ensure its make-up is reflective of the local business community.

 Equality and diversity is a key principle of Birmingham City Council’s staff code of conduct, to which the LEP Executive has agreed to adhere.